splorp/npds-tracker-server/readme.txt

 0.1.28 [29 November 2001]

 	[PG] No longer dumps the shared servers to npdscmd.txt.
-	[PG] Fixed the shareEnabled .ini read process (getBoolean is not what we want, it's valueOf).
+	[PG] Fixed the shareEnabled .ini read process (getBoolean is not what we want, it’s valueOf).

 0.1.27 [20 October 2001]